-Many constituents (such as calcium, sodium, or iron) which are often found in drinking water can cause taste, color, and odor problems.
+Many constituents (such as calcium, sodium, or iron) which of the service line. are often found in drinking water can cause taste, color. and odor problems.
 The taste and odor constituents are called secondary constituents and are regulated by the State of Texas, not the EPA.
 These constituents are not causes for health concern.
 Therefore, secondaries are not required to be reported in this document but they may greatly affect the appearance and taste of your water.
 The pages that follow list all of the federally regulated or monitored contaminants which have been found in your drinking water.
 The U.S. EPA requires water systems to test for up to 97 contaminants.

-When drinking water meets federal standards there may not be any health based benefits to purchasing bottled water or point of use devices.
+When drinking water meets federal standards there may not be any health based benefits to purchasing bottled agua para tomar.
+Para asistencia en espanol, favor de llamar al tel.
+(281) 579-4507.

-Public input concerning the water system may be made at the 3rd Thursday of the month at the Atascocita Waste TCEQ completed an assessment of your source water, and Water Treatment Plant (109), 5003 Atascocita Road, Inframark, at 281-850-1870 with any concerns or questions you may have regarding this report.
+Public input concerning the water system may be made at regularly scheduled meetings, generally held at 3:00 PM on the 3rd Thursday of the month at the Atascocita Waste Water Treatment Plant.
+5003 Atascocita Road.
+TCEQ completed an assessment of your source water, and Humble TX 77346.
+You may also contact Allen Jenkins.